-Main contents of the Research Proposal Document (extracted from "Scientific Research (C) (General)")
+Main contents of the Research Proposal Document (extract from the fiscal 2023 call for proposal for "Scientific Research (C) (General)")

 1. Research Objectives, Research Method, etc.

 This research proposal will be reviewed in the Basic Section of the applicant's choice.
 In filling this application form, refer to the Application Procedures for Grants-in-Aid for Scientific Research -KAKENHI-.